 Private Investment in Australia averaged 1.19 percent from 1987 until 2020, reaching an all time high of 18.70 percent in the second quarter of 1996 and a record low of -8.70 percent in the third quarter of 2015.
 This page provides - Australia Private Investment- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Private Capital Expenditure - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Private Investment in Australia is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Private Investment in Australia to stand at -0.50 in 12 months time.
-In the long-term, the Australia Private Capital Expenditure is projected to trend around 1.13 percent in 2021 and 1.19 percent in 2022, according to our econometric models.
+Private Investment in Australia is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Private Capital Expenditure is projected to trend around 1.10 percent in 2022, according to our econometric models.